top of page

 In Silicon Valley, ADHD does not always look like disorganization.
 It often looks like internal redlining.

-Because they are intelligent and driven, they often develop sophisticated ways of compensating for executive-function deficits.
+Because they are intelligent and driven, these adults and students often develop sophisticated ways of compensating for difficulties with attention, organization, time management, and executive functioning.

 But masking is not the same as functioning well.
-Over time, the cost becomes harder to sustain.
+Over time, the effort required to keep up can lead to chronic stress, exhaustion, procrastination, anxiety, and a growing sense that success is becoming harder to sustain.

 What Is Internal Redlining?